For Oath Keepers and founder, Jan. 6 was weeks in the making | WTOP News

 As that transition in Washington drew close, Oath Keepers spoke of an arsenal they would keep just a few minutes away and grab if needed.
 Rhodes is accused of spending $15,500 on firearms and related equipment including a shotgun, AR-15, mounts, triggers, scopes and magazines, prosecutors said.

-“Everyone coming has their own technical equipment and knows how to use it,” wrote Edward Vallejo, who also was charged in the conspiracy.

-Oath Keepers staged the guns in hotels just outside of the District of Columbia.
-Rhodes said they were “QRFs” —military-speak for quick reaction force, according to court papers.

 On the morning of Jan.
-6, 2020, Vallejo and others were on a podcast discussing the possibility of armed conflict.
-Members turned up wearing camouflaged combat attire and in helmets.
+6, 2021, members turned up in camouflaged combat attire and helmets.
 They entered the Capitol with the large crowds of rioters who stormed past police barriers and smashed windows, injuring dozens of officers and sending lawmakers running.

-The indictment against Rhodes alleges Oath Keepers formed two teams, or “stacks,” a military term.
-The first stack split up inside the building to separately go after the House and Senate.
+The indictment against Rhodes alleges Oath Keepers formed two teams, or “stacks,” that went inside.
+The first stack split up to separately go after the House and Senate.
 The second stack confronted officers inside the Capitol Rotunda, the indictment said.

-One of the stacks hunted for House Speaker Nancy Pelosi, D-Calif., but could not find her.
-Members of Congress were cowering in fear and Pelosi had been sent to a secure location.
-The siege continued for hours, until law enforcement finally gained control.

-“We are acting like the founding fathers” one wrote in the throes of the melee.
-“Can’t stand down.”

-An Oath Keeper was the first defendant to plead guilty in the Jan.
-6 melee.
-Jon Ryan Schaffer also agreed to cooperate with the government’s investigation and the Justice Department has promised to consider putting him in the witness security program, suggesting it saw him as a valuable cooperator in the probe.
+An Oath Keeper was the first defendant to plead guilty in the investigation.
+Jon Ryan Schaffer also agreed to cooperate with the government’s investigation and the Justice Department has promised to consider putting him in the witness security program.

 Other cracks in the group are showing.
-Before his arrest, Rhodes sought to distance himself from those who have been arrested, insisting the members went rogue and there was never a plan to enter the Capitol.
+Before his arrest, Rhodes sought to distance himself from those who’ve been arrested, insisting the members went rogue and there was never a plan to enter the Capitol.

-Court documents show discord among the group as early as the night of the attack.
-Someone identified in the records only as “Person Eleven” blasted the group “a huge f—n joke” and called Rhodes “the dumba— I heard you were,” court documents say.

 After the riot, the North Carolina Oath Keepers branch said it was splitting from Rhodes’ group.
-Its president told The News Reporter newspaper it wouldn’t be “a part of anything that terrorizes anybody or goes against law enforcement.”
+Its president, who didn’t return messages from The Associated Press, told The News Reporter newspaper it wouldn’t be “a part of anything that terrorizes anybody or goes against law enforcement.”

 A leader of an Arizona chapter also slammed Rhodes and those facing charges, saying on CBS’ “60 Minutes” that the attack “goes against everything we’ve ever taught, everything we believe in.”

-The Oath Keepers are having money troubles, too.
-The group lost the ability to process credit card payments online after the company demanded that Rhodes disavow the arrested members and he refused, Rhodes said in a March interview for far-right website Gateway Pundit.
-People are instructed instead to mail in applications and dues.

-For a long time it didn’t look as though Rhodes would be charged.
-More than a dozen of his members were arrested on conspiracy accusations, and Rhodes was referred to in their indictments as “Person One.”
+More than a dozen of his members were arrested on conspiracy charges, and Rhodes was referred to in their indictments as “Person One,” but as the months wore on it seemed increasingly unlikely anyone would face sedition charges.

-But as the months wore on it seemed increasingly unlikely anyone would face anything more serious like sedition — when two or more people in the United States. conspire to “overthrow, put down, or to destroy by force” the government, or to levy war against it, or to oppose by force and try to prevent the execution of any law.

-That’s in part because such charges are rarely used and hard to win.
-The last time U.S. prosecutors brought a seditious conspiracy case was in 2010 in an alleged Michigan plot by members of the Hutaree militia to incite an uprising against the government.
-But a judge ordered acquittals on the sedition conspiracy charges at a 2012 trial.
-The last success was in 1995 when an Egyptian cleric and nine followers were convicted of seditious conspiracy and other charges in a plot to blow up the United Nations, the FBI’s building, and two tunnels and a bridge linking New York and New Jersey.

-The Jan 6 investigation has been long and tedious.
-The FBI is still looking for suspects and agents have combed through a mountain of evidence to link people with images from the day.

-So far, more than 700 people have been charged.
-Most face lower-level crimes of entering a restricted building.
-About 150 people have been charged with assaulting police officers at the Capitol.
-And members of another far-right group the Proud Boys have been indicted on simple conspiracy charges that bring five years behind bars if convicted.

-Rhodes was arrested Thursday and faced a judge on Friday who ordered him held in custody.
-After the hearing, his lawyers said he entered a not guilty plea and plans to fight the charges against him.
+Rhodes faced a judge on Friday and was ordered to be held in custody.
+After the hearing, his lawyers said he entered a not guilty plea and plans to fight the charges.

-Jackson, the author of the Oath Keepers book, said Rhodes has been good at staying out of trouble in the past, but his public rhetoric became much more inflammatory leading up to Jan.
-6 attack.

-“This is entirely speculation on my part, but perhaps Rhodes felt like he would no longer get the attention that he needed if he continued to be moderate and had to become more inflammatory in his rhetoric,” he said.

 Associated Press writers Michael Kunzelman in College Park, Maryland, Jacques Billeaud in Phoenix, Lindsay Whitehurst in Salt Lake City, Alanna Durkin Richer in Boston, Jake Bleiberg in Dallas and Michael Balsamo in Washington contributed to this report.